migration

 - Notify the practice, the denial lead, and payer-facing staff that CollaborateMD is read-only for new work and Medi is live

 Do not cut over if the top payers are still pending enrollment confirmation.
-A one-week delay is less costly than two weeks of claims that route incorrectly or bounce silently.
+A one-week delay costs less than two weeks of claims that route wrong or bounce silently.

 Frequently asked questions